Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Predicting new planets with the Titius-Bode rule

 The possible reasons why these predicted missing planets have not yet been detected in previous surveys may be various, the first being, of course, the general difficulty of these measurements.
-A further realistic possibility is that the \textit{missing planets} are not really planets, but instead for example \textit{asteroid belts}, or clouds of dust.
+A further realistic possibility is that the \textit{missing planets} are not really planets, but instead for example \textit{asteroid belts}, or clouds of dust (as it happens in our solar system).
 This possibility could be supported by the fact that, apart from Kepler 33, all the other systems allow for a gap at $n=5$ or $n=6$.
-Actually, this was the case with \textit{our} solar system.
-To showcase this possibility, we point out that the $R^2$ and $Median$ of a TB fitting without the inclusion of Ceres or the asteroid belt are, respectively, $R^2_\text{old} = 0.981440834$ and $Median_\text{old} = 0.034928964$, to be compared with the current values, which include the gap at $n=5$ between Mars and Jupiter, i.e. $R^2_\text{new} = 0.993448869$ and $Median_\text{new} = 0.019581007$.
+Actually, this was the case of \textit{our} solar system, where the gap was exactly at $n=5$, between Mars and Jupiter.
+To showcase this possibility, we point out that the $R^2$ and $Median$ of a TB fitting of our solar system without the inclusion of Ceres or the asteroid belt are, respectively, $R^2_\text{old} = 0.981440834$ and $Median_\text{old} = 0.034928964$; to be compared with the current values, which include the gap at $n=5$ between Mars and Jupiter, i.e. $R^2_\text{new} = 0.993448869$ and $Median_\text{new} = 0.019581007$.

 Finally, we would like to emphasize that the point of this section is \textit{not} to improve the agreement of the TB rule with systems of sub-optimal agreement.
-The \textit{sole} purpose of this section is to provide a testable prediction of the TB rule, which we believe may help in the search and discovery of exoplanetary celestial objects.
+The \textit{sole} purpose of this section is to provide a testable prediction of the TB rule, which we believe may help in the search and discovery of new exoplanetary celestial objects.